Jump to content

 Everything posted by Liz

 3. The Scout shop is mailing me some patches to sew over the missing letters.
 This seems like it's definitely the easiest solution and doesn't require replacing the whole shirt or sacrificing another perfectly good shirt for the fabric.
 I actually have a friend with an embroidery machine who would have made the patches for me if they were no longer available, but I'm glad they are available.
-Due to the placement of the new logo on the new style uniforms, I don't see replacing the old logo with the new one as feasible, unless there is some way to get all the red residue from the old l
+Due to the placement of the new logo on the new style uniforms, I don't see replacing the old logo with the new one as feasible, unless there is some way to get all the red residue from the old letters off.

 4. The online store has the new style short sleeve Ladies (XS-XL) and Women’s (1X-3X) available now in the Women’s section.
 The Girls’ section only has youth sizes.
 Long sleeve is still old style and I expect that’s until they run through the inventory.